dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Garbage collection
 * in JLS there is no info about garbage collection, so it totally depends upon VM implementation
+JVM:
+* heap - stores all objects.
+Size increases/decreases during execution (you can set `-Xms` - initial size, `-Xmx` - max size):
+    * YoungGen - young generation - stores newly allocated objects.
+Contain 3 parts:
+        * eden - all newly-created objects goes here When eden is full `minor GC` runs, and all survivor objects moved into one survivor space it also checks survivor space and moves all survived objects into one space, so one is always free Objects that survived for several times moved into OldGen
+        * survivor memory space 1
+        * survivor memory space 2
+    * OldGen - old generation - contains old objects that survived after several rounds of `minor GC` When OldGen is full, `major GC` is run to clean up - this take longer time
+* non-heap - contains PermGen (Permanent Generation - called MetaSpace since java8)
+    * stores fields & methods names, code for methods, constants
+    * size can be set with ` -XX:PermSize` & `-XX:MaxPermSize`
+* cache - stored compiled code
+* stack - unique per thread, stored local variables and code execution GC (garbage collections) - goes through `heap` and destroy all unreferenced objects. it runs as `daemon thread`. since simple checking of all objects one-by-one is not effective, several algos exist to run GC.
+Mark & Sweep model - default implementation in java GC:
+* mark - identify & mark all object references starting from GC root, the rest is garbage
+    * GC root - local/static variables, active threads
+    * before destroying object, GC called `finalize` method exactly once
+* sweep - search the heap and find all unoccupied space between objects for future object allocation all jvm gc can be divided into 4 types:
+* serial - use single thread
+* parallel (we can specify number of threads and max pause time) - use multiple threads
+* low pause (like CMS) - use multiple threads and initiate `stop the world` in 2 cases:
+    * initial marking of gc roots
+    * if app changed the state of the heap, while gc was running
+* G1 - use multiple threads scan heap by dividing in into many region and scan regions with most garbage first
+* Z (java11 - experimental for linux only, java14 - ZGC for linux/windows):
+    * partition the heap like G1, yet heap chunks can have different size
+    * stop the world - no more then 10ms
+    * run in java prior to java15 `-XX:+UnlockExperimentalVMOptions -XX:+UseZGC`
+JVM support following gc types:
+--these 2 operate on YoungGen
+* `-XX:+UseSerialGC` - standard serial mark & sweep algo
+* `-XX:+UseParallelGC` - parallel version of mark & sweep for minor GC (so only for YoungGen) it will stop all threads and run gc
+--these 2 operate on OldGen
+* `-XX:+UseParallelOldGC` - parallel version of mark & sweep but for both minor/major gc
+* `-XX:+UseConcMarkSweepGC` (removed in java14) (CMS - concurrent mark and sweep) (default in java8) - minimize gc pause by doing major gc concurrently
+--this one doesn't split heap into new/old-gen
+* `-XX:+UseG1GC` (default since java9) - garbage first approach, divide heap into many equal-sized regions, first check regions with less live objects
+    * string deduplication - g1  can find duplicate strings and point all of them into single object Don't confuse:
+* serial GC - use one thread to run gc
+* parallel GC - use multiple threads to run gc
+Yet both of them cause `stop-the-world` pause to run gc, parallel pause would be a bit shorter pros to know how gc works - you can better handle:
+* memory leaks - if objects keep referenced, although you don't need them in code, gc can't delete, so your heap would grow until you get `OutOfMemoryError`
+* constant `stop the world` - gc stop all app thread to run itself, so if you have low latency app. constant stops can have performance issue this is big problem with memory leak, cause if memory leak occur you have less memory, and gc runs
+* cpu usage - constant `stop the world` cause a lot of cpu consumption gc tuning:
+* adjust heap size
+* reduce rate of object creation - use pools instead
+* create collections with predefined size - most collections array based and resize can take some time + gc need take care of older array
+* use streams instead of copy into memory byte arrays
+*

 ###### Java Memory Model
 before we start: